wwyyff123/wwyyff123.github.io/source/about/index.md

 <center>💞️ This is just a place to record.</center>

-<center>🌱 I’m currently learning how to change my work to become a product manager.</center>
+<center>🌱 I’m currently learning something to become a better man.</center>

 ------